nickscavuzzo33/GPT-Ocean-Python/README.md

 ## Data Source

 ## Evaluation Criteria
 The evaluation for this hackathon-based data challenge is simple.
-He/She who is most accurate among the 13 prediction intervals will win
+He/She who is most accurate among the 13 prediction intervals will win.
+To submit an entry, you will upload your response as a dataNFT to the Ocean Market using Ocean.py.
+Be sure to include a tag of 'ETHMiami2023' in your entry.